 Climate Strategy and Target

-Climate change will have significant potential effects on our operating environment, such as an increase in severe weather events and increases in the rigidity of national and international policies and regulations on climate change and drive towards low carbon future.
+Climate change will have significant potential effects on our operating environment, such as an increase in severe weather events, increase in the rigidity of national and international policies and regulations on climate change and drive towards low carbon future.

 PTTEP firmly believes that we have a responsibility to both mitigate the risks from climate change and prepare adaptation measures for the changes that are inevitable.
 Our growing natural gas portfolio serves as a cleaner energy source.
 At our operations, we are always exploring new ways to improve energy efficiency and reduce emissions.

-PTTEP aims to become a low carbon organization by setting the short-term and medium-term GHG intensity target to reduce and offset at least 20 and 25 percent of our greenhouse gas emissions from 2012 base year by 2020 and 2030, respectively, covering all operating assets and petroleum support bases under our operational control.
-This target is in compliance with the 2-degrees scenario for energy sector as recommended by the International Energy Agency (IEA).
+PTTEP aims to become a low carbon organization by setting GHG intensity target to reduce at least 25 percent of our greenhouse gas emissions from 2012 base year by 2030, covering all operating assets and petroleum support bases under our operational control.
+This target is aligned with the 2-degrees scenario for energy sector as recommended by the International Energy Agency (IEA).

 In addition, recognizing that greenhouse gas emissions come at a cost, PTTEP in collaboration with the PTT Group is launching a campaign to develop an internal carbon price.
 The internal pricing is a mechanism designed to help guide our investment decisions, especially in projects that may have significant emissions.